initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 - `app.selectors.ts` will contain the `NgRx selectors`.

-*Here is the complete [project setup](https://github.com/igagrock/ngrx-demo.git)*.
+Here is the complete [project setup](https://github.com/initgrep-post-demos/ngrx-demo/tree/master/src/app/store).

-*I have also create a seperate post for [NgRx Effects]().*

 ## State

 The state represents an immutable object that contains the state of an application.
 It is read-only, so every state transition will return a new state rather than modifying the existing state.
-The Application state contains one or more feature states.
+As the application grows, each feature should contain a seperate state which are part of the global app state.
+As such, application state contains one or more feature states.

-*Similar to a `Javascript` object, the application state contains `key-value` pairs where the  `key`is represents a feature state and the `value ` is the feature state object.*
+The state is similar to `Javascript` objects.
+It contains the feature states as the `key-value` pairs *where the  `key` represents a feature state and the `value ` is the feature state object.*

-The state related to a feature module is referred to as `feature state` and it is part of the `Root state` of the application.
+The state related to a feature module is referred to as `feature state`.

 ```typescript
 interface State{